 Isn't it time you fell in love?

-- 3 cups whole wheat pastry flour (okay to substitute with half whole wheat flour and half all-purpose flour)
+- 3 cups whole wheat pastry flour (can substitute with half whole wheat flour and half all-purpose flour)

 - ½ cup unsweetened cocoa powder plus more for dusting the bundt pan